lifted-studios/html-pipeline-wiki-link/README.md

 ## Development

-To see what has changed in recent versions of Lifted Wiki, see the [CHANGELOG](CHANGELOG.md).
+To see what has changed in recent versions of the wiki link gem, see the [CHANGELOG](CHANGELOG.md).

 ## Core Team Members